 Those days are gone.

 The system wasn’t designed to handle this.
-It makes sense for the banks and for the corporations involved to offer these perks for a price but we’re starting to see the system buckle from the pressure.
+It makes sense for the banks and corporations involved to offer these perks for a price but we’re starting to see the system buckle from the pressure.
 Several recent events have shown the response that’s necessary to get the system back to equilibrium.

 Airline Lounges Restricting Access